Python Programming (136 Blogs) Become a Certified Professional

 It is a very popular language in multiple domains like Automation, Big Data, AI etc. You can refer to this entire blog on top 10 reasons to learn python.

-You will also be impressed as it used by the vast multitude of companies around the globe.
+You will also be impressed as Python is used for Cyber security by the vast multitude of companies around the globe.

 Companies Using Python - Python Programming Language - Edureka